LukasNiessen/ArchUnitTS/README.md

   .shouldBeBelow(3.0);
 ```

+## Slices API

+The above info does not apply to the slices API but only to the files and metrics APIs. the slices API has different a way of filtering.
+See more in the examples or below.

 ## 🔧 Nx Monorepo Support

 ArchUnitTS provides support for Nx monorepos by reading the Nx project graph and making it accessible through the slices API.
 This allows you to validate architecture rules based on your actual Nx project structure and dependencies.